“Can I get six-pack abs by rowing?”

 There are some factors to consider while rowing.

-- The body posture is the key to any exercise.
+- Body posture is the key to any exercise.
 If the posture is not maintained well then you may end up developing strain in different muscle groups.
 Similar is the case with rowing, for abs (Abdominal muscles) sitting posture should be maintained to maximize the results.
-Here is a video for good posture example.

 - Harder workouts have high impacts.
 The same case is with rowing, when you target abdominal muscles, the harder you row the more you strengthen your core.
 So, when you rowing for Abs- the number of strokes does not matter but what matters is the intensity of your workout.
 Which means you need to row harder but not too long.